What is an eating disorder?

 There is no single cause that can explain why a person develops an eating disorder.

-It is usually a combination of factors (biological, psychological, familial and socio-cultural) that come together to create conditions in which an eating disorder is more likely to develop.
+It is usually a combination of risk factors (biological, psychological, familial, environmental and socio-cultural) that come together to create conditions in which an eating disorder is more likely to develop.

 The disorder often develops gradually as a response to an upset in a person’s life.
 This could be a traumatic event, a loss or major change in a person’s life, bullying, an overload of stress, and/or critical comments about weight or shape.
 Sometimes, it is not obvious what the trigger may have been.